 Expeditors International of Washington, Inc. is a global logistics company.
-Our services include air and ocean freight consolidation and forwarding, customs clearance, warehousing and distribution, purchase order management, vendor consolidation, time-definite transportation services, cargo insurance, specialized cargo monitoring and tracking, and other customized logistics solutions.
+Our services include air and ocean freight consolidation and forwarding, customs brokerage, warehousing and distribution, purchase order management, vendor consolidation, time-definite transportation services, temperature-controlled transit, cargo insurance, specialized cargo monitoring and tracking, and other logistics solutions.
 We do not compete for overnight courier or small parcel business.
 As a non-asset based carrier, we do not own or operate transportation assets.